Workshop Instructors

 • Comfort with R and R packages.
 Package installation instructions and example datasets will be available on Canvas prior to the workshop.

 • Comfort with statistical ideas like conditional dependence and independence.
-Comfort with conditional expectation and conditional variance, especially the law of total variance, would help attendees but is not strictly necessary.
+Comfort with conditional expectation.

 Marina Vannucci